 Garage Yoga is a traditional Ashtanga Yoga Mysore program in San Diego.
 We have brought back the “old school” small classroom which creates an environment where learning flourishes and mistakes are not over looked.

 1. To join the Garage Yoga Ashtanga Mysore program you must apply by emailing Liza.
-Beginning and experienced practitioners are welcome to apply.
+Beginning and experienced practitioners are welcome.

 2. Attendance is mandatory.
-The Garage Yoga Ashtanga Mysore program requires that all students must commit to practicing a minimum of 3 days per week in the Garage shala.
+The Garage Yoga Ashtanga Mysore program requires that all new and beginning students must commit to practicing a minimum of 2 days per week in the Garage shala.